kronosapiens/foundations/basic_concepts.md

 ## Understanding the Filesystem

 The most important thing to remember when doing any sort of programming is that every command is run in the context of some **location**.
 Your Desktop is a location.
 Your Documents folder is a location.
 Everything on your computer has a location, and locations are all relative.
 The whole thing is called a **filesystem**.
-Here is an illustration of the typical Mac OSX filesystem (Windows filesystems are fairly similar):
+Here is an illustration of the typical Mac OSX filesystem (Windows filesystems are fairly similar).
+Indentation implies nesting:

 ```
 /